Corcel (LON:CRCL) Stock Price Up 17.8% – What’s Next?

-Corcel (LON:CRCL – Get Free Report) last announced its quarterly earnings results on Monday, March 31st.
+Corcel (LON:CRCL – Get Free Report) last released its quarterly earnings data on Monday, March 31st.
 The company reported GBX (0.05) ($0.00) earnings per share for the quarter.

 Corcel PLC is an upstream oil and gas development company with residual interests in battery metals.
 Its diversified portfolio includes projects in the onshore Kwanza Basin in Angola, legacy battery metal interests such as rare earth element appraisal in Western Australia, and an option to acquire gas production onshore Brazil.